 - A. To be eligible for a rating of record, an employee must have worked under a performance plan for at least the 90 day minimum period.
-If necessary, the appraisal period will be extended until the minimum rating period has been met before a rating of record is issued. - B. At least once during the appraisal period, the employee's rating official must conduct an interim progress review.
-The interim progress review must be conducted at the midpoint of the appraisal period to ensure that performance elements and standards are appropriate and to advise the employee of current performance.

-C. A written record of rating will be issued to each employee as soon as practicable after the end of the appraisal period, normally within thirty (30) days.
-The rating of record consists of ratings for each element in the performance plan and the assignment of a rating of record.
-The performance rating assigned the employee shall reflect the level of the employee's performance as compared to the established performance standards.
+If necessary, the appraisal period will be extended until the minimum rating period has been met before a rating of record is issued. - B. At least once each quarter during the appraisal period, the employee's rating official must conduct a progress review assessing progress the standards and measures in the employee's performance plans; clarifying existing expectations, as necessary; and discussing potential concerns about meeting expectations or any obstacles hindering the employee's capacity to meet the expectations, and how they'll be handled. - C. A written record of rating will be issued to each employee as soon as practicable after the end of the appraisal period, normally within thirty (30) days.
+The rating of record consists of ratings for each element in the performance plan, and the assignment of a rating of record.